Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 The main job of a pole saw is to cut off individual tree limbs and branches, no matter how large or thick they are.

 For that reason, they’re usually used exclusively for trees.
-So, the saw head is inconvenient for landscaping tasks, such as hedge trimming.
+So, the saw head is inconvenient for landscaping tasks like hedge trimming.

 However, you can still use some specific models to trim hedges.
-To do that, you need to look for a pole saw model that comes with a hedge trimmer attachment.
+To do that, you need to look for a pole saw model with a hedge trimmer attachment.

 For example, you can go for the Greenworks Cordless Pole Saw with Hedge Trimmer Attachment combo or buy the hedge trimmer attachment separately and attach it to your pole saw.